 - Scapegoating: Life is an ever-winding path of unexpected twists and turns.
 It’s easy to blame the unplanned events or circumstances for your lack of progress.
 An illness, a late night, a bad eating day, a vacation, or other life stressor is enough to halt your momentum.
 A small hurdle becomes a gigantic hurdle that feels insurmountable, especially if you’re living life with little to no margin.
 Scapegoating justifies the quitting.

 - Doubting: Do you have a big but?
 Cynicism is often the culprit for a lack of progress.
 When the scale doesn’t move or you don’t feel like your effort to change is making a difference, it’s natural to want to move on.
 This desire for fast change is human nature.
 I wrote an entire chapter about it in my book.
 But, the impact of healthier habits can’t always be seen right away.
 They require patience and faith that the compound effect of these new behaviors will show later rather than sooner.

-- Martyr – But I’m a mom.
-Everyone else comes first… kids, spouse, friends, parents.
-There’s always a reason for not getting a workout in or not eating in a life-nourishing way.
+- Martyr: Everyone else comes first… kids, spouse, friends, parents.
+They’re the reason for not moving enough or not eating in a life-nourishing way.
 Kid’s activities and food preferences, spouse’s work schedule, friend’s requests for help, and school involvement take precedence.
 Busyness is the enemy… and, honestly, the excuse.
-It’s absolutely important to give time, energy, and attention to our relationships, but it’s often at the expense of personal health.
-A little “me” time is the cure.
+It’s vital to give time, energy, and attention to our relationships, but not at the expense of personal health.

 So, do any of these describe you?